JAmwenya/alx-backend-javascript/0x05-Node_JS_basic/README.md

-This directory contains my attempt to use Node JS to manipulate files and a small servers created using NodeJS and Express JS.
+This directory contains attempts to use Node JS to manipulate files and small servers created using NodeJS and Express JS.
 The Js files are formatted using ES6 linters.